3a1b2c3/awesome-world-models/README.md

 Source: https://huggingface.co/blog/video_gen

-## Yann LeCun's defintion (a bit techical)
+## Defintion
-World Models Blend Generative AI with Reinforcement Learning If an llm compresses all text in internet a world model is the equivalent for Youtube.
+World Models Blend Generative AI with Reinforcement Learning.
+If an llm compresses all text in internet a world model is the equivalent for Youtube.

 For a more accessible definition see "World Models: the AI technology that could displace 3D as we know it" https://substack.com/home/post/p-153106976

+### Yann LeCun's defintion (a bit techical)
 Yann LeCun's definition.
 Given:
 - an observation x(t)
 - a previous estimate of the state of the world s(t)